Hitler in Linz and Leonding

 A coffin with Clara Hitler was kept in the apartment in Linz till the day of the funeral on December 23, 1907.
 Cold foggy weather and two carriages (Adolf and his sister with her husband) escorted a catafalque to the cemetery of Leonding.
-Clara Hitler was buried near her husband, a 30 meters from their former home on Michaelsbegstrasse.
+Clara Hitler was buried near her husband, 30 meters from their former home on Michaelsbegstrasse.
 A six-year-old Edmund Hitler was buried nearby seven years before.
-On the next day, December 24, 1907, family of Hitler visits Bloch’s office in Linz and pay off 300 Krones for treatment.
-Some time after a young Adolf Hitler makes a gift to a Jewish doctor Bloch.
-He gives him a few of own paintings with a great sense of gratitude.
+On the next day, December 24, 1907, the family of Hitler visits Bloch’s office in Linz and pays off 300 Krones for treatment.
+Sometime after a young Adolf Hitler makes a gift to a Jewish doctor Bloch.
+He gives him a few of his own paintings with a great sense of gratitude.
 Later, young Adolf will send his drawings to doctor Bloch and one was from his period in Vienna.

 After the Anschluss of Austria in March 1938, Adolf Hitler, as a chancellor and fuhrer visited Leonding on March 12.
 History preserved a rare photo of Hitler, who lays the flowers on the graves of his parents.
 These gravestones of Alois and Clara Hitler survived the War and the next 60 years.
-In 2012 local authorities moved the gravestones in an attempt to reduce the interest for this place among the modern admirers of the Nazis and extremists.
+In 2012 local authorities moved the gravestones in an attempt to reduce the interest in this place among the modern admirers of the Nazis and extremists.
 In fact, the cemetery is of small size, so it was not difficult to find the actual site of the graves that are still under the ground.
-The spot is located near the stone wall, facing the Michaelsbegstrasse and former Hitler’s home.
+The spot is located near the stone wall, facing Michaelsbegstrasse and former Hitler’s home.
 The only clear spot on the ground attracts even more attention.